nyoon8360/capstone-project/LONIC Squad Detailed Plan and Checklist.md

 14. Implement AppUserService class
     1. Add any validation rules that can't be handled through annotations for app users
     2. Should take an AppUserRepository isntance as a dependency
+15. Implement AppUserService tests
-15. Implement PokemonInstanceService class
+16. Implement PokemonInstanceService class
     1. Add any validation rules that can't be handled through annotations for pokemon instances
     2. Should take a PokemonInstanceRepository instance as a dependency
+17. Implement PokemonInstanceService tests
-16. Implement AreaService class
+18. Implement AreaService class
     1. Add any validation rules that can't be handled through annotations for areas
     2. Should take an AreaRepository instance as a dependency
+19. Implement AreaService tests
-17. Implement AreaEncounterService class
+20. Implement AreaEncounterService class
     1. Add any validation rules that can't be handled through annotations for area encounters
     2. Should take an AreaEncounterRepository instance as a dependency
+21. Implement AreaEncounterService tests
-18. Implement AppUserController class
+22. Implement AppUserController class
-19. Implement AppUserController tests
+23. Implement AppUserController tests
-20. Implement PokemonInstanceController class
+24. Implement PokemonInstanceController class
-21. Implement PokemonInstanceController tests
+25. Implement PokemonInstanceController tests
-22. Implement AreaController class
+26. Implement AreaController class
-23. Implement AreaController tests
+27. Implement AreaController tests
-24. Implement AreaEncounterController class
+28. Implement AreaEncounterController class
-25. Implement AreaEncounterController tests
+29. Implement AreaEncounterController tests
-26. Implement token based authentication for requests
+30. Implement token based authentication for requests
-27. Create App class
+31. Create App class
     1. Instantiate all required classes with valid arguments, dependency injection. run controller

 ## Steps Front-End 📋